Dugy/simple_matrix/README.md

 - Compile time checking of matrix dimensions via templates
 - Boundary checks when accessing elements in debug mode (prints warnings)
 - Internally identical to a 2D array
+- Permissive licence allowing it to be taken into any project and edited as suitable

 ----------
 Example